Scotland · FAQs

 Scotland's drink driving penalties are severe.
 Minimum penalty for exceeding 50mg/100ml: 12-month driving ban, criminal record, and fine up to £5,000.
 More serious offences result in 6 months imprisonment or unlimited fines.
 Repeat offences within 10 years trigger a 3-year ban.
 Since June 2022, causing death while drink driving can result in life imprisonment.
 Your insurance premiums will skyrocket, and some insurers may refuse coverage.
 Employment prospects suffer, especially for jobs requiring driving.
 After your ban, you may need to pass an extended driving test to regain your licence.

-When can Police Scotland breathalyse you?
+When can Police Scotland breathalyse me?

 Police Scotland has a commitment to breathalyse any driver stopped for any moving traffic offence – this includes: